Onyx-Protocol/Onyx/docs/core/build-applications/batch-operations.md

 First, we’ll put together a list of transaction builders:

-$code ../examples/java/BatchOperations.java batch-build-builders
+$code batch-build-builders ../examples/java/BatchOperations.java ../examples/ruby/batch_operations.rb

 The second transaction (index `1`) in our list is attempting to issue a non-existent asset, so we expect it to fail.
 If we make the batch request, we can iterate over the response errors and display any errors.

-$code ../examples/java/BatchOperations.java batch-build-handle-errors
+$code batch-build-handle-errors ../examples/java/BatchOperations.java ../examples/ruby/batch_operations.rb

 This error handling loop should produce the following output: